RubelPerez/nodetypescript/README.md

 just a movie CRUD (**C**reate, **R**ead, **u**pdate, **D**elete) manager with a Static login (by now), multiple joins (Relations one-to-many)

 Movie and characters have image fields, is automated.
-You can not insert a own image, it's taken from an wikipedia API
+You can not insert your own image, it's taken from a wikipedia API

-### Whan can I Do?
+### What can I Do?

-* Interact with the database with real time update (working on it)
+* Interact with the database on real time (working on it)
-* Create a PDF Reports (working on it)
+* Create a PDF Report (working on it)
-* Send to your email that PDF reports (working on it)
+* Send to your email that PDF report (working on it)

 #### Development STACKS